Treatment of thyroid cancer (carcinoma) in Germany

-Instrumental and laboratory research methods make a basis for the diagnostics.
-Clinical examination do not confirm alot, since malignant and benign thyroid gland formations are not much different in size and shape.
+Instrumental and laboratory examination methods are the basis of the diagnostics.
+Clinical examination is nondiagnostic, because malignant and benign thyroid gland formations virtually don’t have differences in size and shape.

-Ultrasound of the thyroid gland reveals what type of formation there is in the thyroid gland.
-It can be hard (a nodule) or a cavity with fluid (cystic formation).
-With the help of an ultrasound, a number of nodules can be counted.
-Ultrasound is also used to control the puncture biopsy procedure.
+Ultrasound of the thyroid gland reveals the type of formation.
+It can be solid (a nodule) or cystic (a cavity with fluid) formation.
+With the help of ultrasound, a number of nodules can be counted.
+Ultrasound is also used to control the fine needle aspiration biopsy procedure.

-Fine needle biopsy of the node is carried out with the help of a needle.
+Fine needle biopsy of the node is performed with the help of a needle.
 Several tissue samples are taken for cytological examination.
-The doctor conducts a biopsy of all nodules with more than 1cm in diameter.
-Also, all suspicious (according to ultrasound) nodules are investigated.
-If necessary, a lymph node biopsy is done to identify possible metastases.
+The doctor conducts a biopsy of all nodules, which are more than 1 cm in diameter.
+Also, all suspicious (according to ultrasound) nodules are examined.
+If necessary, a lymph node biopsy is performed to identify possible metastases.

 Excisional biopsy is performed under anaesthesia.
-Main indications are: vague results of cytological examination.
+The main indication is inconclusive results of cytological examination.
 A fragment of the thyroid gland is taken with the help of surgery.
-Then, its histological examination is carried out.
+Then, its histological examination is performed.
 If the cancer is detected in the sample, the extent of the operation increases.
-The diagnostic procedure in this case turns into a fully-fledged surgical operation aimed at removing the thyroid gland, lymph nodes, and, if necessary, other affected tissues.
+The diagnostic procedure in this case turns into a fully-fledged surgical operation aimed at the removing of the thyroid gland, lymph nodes, and, if necessary, other affected tissues.

 Positron-emission tomography is a high-tech research method, available in German hospitals.
-A method based on the iodine ability to accumulate in the tissues of the malformation.
-PET evaluates the stage of the pathological process, to detect metastases, to detect the recurrence of cancer in time after treatment.
+The method is based on the ability of radioactive iodine to accumulate in the tissues of the tumor.
+PET allows to assess the stage of the pathological process, to detect metastases, to detect the recurrence of cancer after treatment.

 Additional research methods are:

 Surgery is the main treatment for thyroid cancer.
-Patients can achieve a complete recovery if the cancer is detected at the beginning stages of the illness.To achieve this, is common that a whole affected organ is removed.
-Also, a surgeon can also remove the lymph nodes in the neck area.
+Patients can achieve a complete recovery if the cancer is detected at the early stages.
+The essence of the treatment is the complete removal of the organ.
+A surgeon can also remove the lymph nodes in the neck area.

 Other treatment techniques are:

-The implementation ofnew treatment techniques helps to increase patients’ life-expectancy, to reduce the risk of recurrence and to make the whole process of therapy safer.
+The implementation of the new treatment techniques helps to increase patients’ life-expectancy, to reduce the risk of recurrence and to make the whole therapy process safer.

 The latest medical developments of recent years are:

-Robot-associated surgeries.
+- Robot-associated surgeries.
 In the best German hospitals, endoscopic surgeries are performed to remove the thyroid gland with the help of robotic equipment.
-This is an improvement of the aesthetic effect, reducing the risk of complications, and shortening the rehabilitation period.
+This allows to improve the aesthetic effect, reduce the risk of complications, and shorten the rehabilitation period.

-Overcoming resistance to radioiodine therapy.
+- Overcoming resistance to radioiodine therapy.
 Some types of thyroid cancer do not respond to radioiodine therapy.
-Currently, new drugs targeted at cells with changes in the BRAF genes are being investigated.
-As a result of drugs, thyroid cancer cells begin to accumulate radioactive iodine, and the disease becomes susceptible to this type of treatment.
+Currently, new drugs targeted at the cells with changes in the BRAF genes are being explored.
+As a result of drugs administration, thyroid cancer cells begin to accumulate radioactive iodine, and the disease becomes susceptible to this type of treatment.

-Targeted therapy.
+- Targeted therapy.
 Standard chemotherapy has low efficacy for the thyroid cancer.
-But there are new drugs that are aimed at atypical cells.
+But there are new drugs that are aimed at atypical thyroid cells.

 The following medicines have been already used: